"I'm impressed that you' have all that foreign travel experience.

 Can't read Greek?
 I remember times in small towns in Greece where the taverna owner would take us into the the kitchen to see what they were cooking, and we'd pick and choose our lunch or dinner.

-If you're in small restaurants in France or Germany or Italy, the menu will not be translated for you.
+Locals and a phrase book will help.
+If you're in small restaurants in France or Germany or Italy, the menu may not be translated for you.
 If you're lucky and are in such a small place that no one speaks English, your phrase book will help, the staff (probably the owner) will try hard to make sure you have a good idea what you're getting... and you'll probably have a wonderful meal.

 So foreign travel makes you stretch.... that's the beauty of it... it's different.
 That's WHY we want to travel the world.
 To experience all those wonderful differences.
 Foreign travel helps us understand and appreciate our differences.... and it's like we say at the bottom of every page...
 We believe that travel promotes understanding and understanding promotes peace.